PrimeTimeTran/Worlds-Greatest-Todo-App/README.md

 #### Replace with your name and favorites!

-	> “I, Loi Tran, on July 17th 2019 promise to one day contribute something meaningful to this open source application.
-I will help make the "Worlds greatest todo app."
+“I, Loi Tran, on July 17th 2019 promise to one day contribute something meaningful to this open source application.
+I will help make the "Worlds greatest todo app.

+Batman
+Red
+Mariah Carey

+"

 These emojis came from El Captain
 💪🙌👌

-#### Mai, Shawn, Khuong
+####Mai, Shawn, Khuong